 Canterbury Bells

-Canterbury bells do resemble the shape of bells, and they range in colors from a dark purple, to a lighter lilac tint.
+Canterbury bells do resemble the shape of bells.
+They range in color from a dark purple, to a lighter lilac tint.

 Sea Holly